open-way-learning/owl-handbook/Outreach-Programming/Client_Engagement_Playbook.md

 OWL approaches every client relationship as a collaborative, long-term partnership \- not a one-time transaction.
 Our values of trust, transparency, co-design, and learner-centered transformation guide how we manage each phase of engagement, from first contact to closeout.

-In this context, the Assigned Lead / Primary Contact is the OWL Program Manager (PM) \- typically a Director serving in a PM capacity as described in the Common Roles & Responsibilities document \- and the Secondary Contact is a designated backup PM or Director who can step in to ensure continuity.
+In this context, the Assigned Lead / Primary Contact is the OWL Program Manager (PM) \- typically a Director serving in a PM capacity as described in the Common Roles & Responsibilities document \- and the Secondary Contact is a designated backup PM or Director who can step in to ensure continuity. note that staffing choices for each engagement - whether work is delivered primarily by OWL employees, OWL Fellows/contractors, or a blend - are made using the Contractor Staffing Decision Tree (Contractor Manual, Appendix D) and the budgeting guardrails described in the Productive Playbook.
+The PM works with the DFO (and, when needed, the DPIV) to confirm that the staffing pattern keeps us within our financial, compliance, and capacity guardrails before we commit to a scope or timeline with the client.

 Under the hood, every engagement runs on a simple improvement rhythm: Plan–Do–Study–Act (PDSA) \- we co-design a plan with the partner, support them to try something in practice, study what changes for learners and adults, and then adapt, spread, or exit.
 For a single workshop, this may be a light-touch loop focused on one team and one strategy; for multi-year, networked initiatives like WNCRP, it becomes a sequenced series of PDSA cycles, ramps, and reflection points.